cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 These two concepts are **vectorized loads** and **coalesced loads**.
 They are very similar in meaning and are often a point of confusion, so let's break them down here:

 - **Vectorized Loads**: A *thread* loading as much data as it can in one *instruction*.
 Since we're working with fp16, we could naively load one 16-bit number at a time.
 However, all NVIDIA chips today support a 128-bit load instruction *per-thread*: `LDG.E.128` (and its SMEM counterpart `LDS.E.128`), which can load 8 fp16 numbers in one go.
 Memory transactions are funny in that a 16-bit load and a 128-bit load take the same amount of time, so if we load 16 bits at a time, we immediately slash our performance by 8x.
-So instead, when we can, we load 128 bits at a time and decompose it into 8 halfs (1 fp16 = 1 half).
+So instead, when we can, we load 128 bits at a time and decompose it into 8 halfs (1 fp16 = 1 half). **Note**: the memory controller almost always loads the same amount of data no matter the instruction, it essentially just throws away the data you don't use, e.g. takes 16 bits from a 128-bit load.
 - **Coalesced Loads**: A *group of threads* loading as much data as it can in one *transaction*.
-GPUs never fetch from HBM just one byte at a time; they can fetch a whole 32, 64, or 128-byte chunk in one go (i.e. the **transaction size**).
+GPUs never fetch from HBM just one byte at a time; they can fetch a whole 32, 64, or max 128-byte chunk in one go (i.e. the **transaction size**).
 When this thread group loads a contiguous 128-byte chunk, the memory controller clears the entire block of data at once.
 Furthermore, this block fully saturates an L2 cache line, making any subsequent cache accesses more efficient.
 If all 32 threads in the warp are each fetching some random chunk scattered across memory, then the memory controller has to issue 32 separate transactions, immediately crushing your performance, hopes, and dreams.
 Note: coalescing is about the maximum bandwidth of the memory controller itself--it has no relation to instructions or how many threads are participating in a load or store.
 It simply means whether or not we ask for a 128-byte chunk at once.
 You might notice that 32 threads and 128-bit *instruction* loads is 512 bytes, four times the bandwidth.
 We'll cover how this works in the next section.

 > **Tip**: Here's how you can figure out which one fits your scenario:
 >